gojiplus/paper_voice/README.md

 ## Examples

+See the `demos/` directory for usage examples:
+- `demos/basic_usage.py` - Simple math processing examples
+- `demos/before_after_comparison.py` - Shows improvement from LLM explanations

-See the `demos/` directory for usage examples and the `tests/` directory for test cases.
+See the `tests/` directory for test cases.